 Health Translation Queensland is committed to the highest standards of research ethics and integrity.
-Human Research Ethics Committees (HRECs) review research applications to make sure the research treats people ethically.
-This means treating them with respect, dignity and care, and that the outcomes of the research are of benefit.
+Human Research Ethics Committees (HRECs) review research applications to make sure the research treats people ethically and adhere to the National Statement on Ethical Conduct in Human Research 2007 (updated 2018).
+Treating someone ethically means treating them with respect, dignity and care, and that the outcomes of the research are of benefit.

 HRECs meet on set dates throughout the year to consider research proposals.
 You can find a list of Queensland Health HREC information and meeting dates here.
 For dates of other Health Translation Queensland Partner HREC meetings, please see the links below.